tajmone/markdown-guide/README.md

 This project is maintained by Tristano Ajmone (aka T.Ajmonides), it was created in December 2016, and its title is a witty homage to the great *Rambam*.

-**License**

 The markdown-guide project is unrestrictedly free to use: it is released into the public domain under [Unlicense](./LICENSE) terms.

-These terms might not apply to third party resources included in the project: they retain their own license, as shall be indicated by a `LICENSE` file found within the same folder.
-It is commonly assumed that the presence of a `LICENSE` file within a folder indicates that specific license terms apply to the contents of that folder.

 ------------------------------------------------------------------------